26 Most Instagrammable Places in Barcelona

 📍 Exact location: Carrer de l’Allada-Vermell, 12, 08003 Barcelona, Spain

-An instagrammable location in Barceloneta Beach is the W Hotel.
+An instagrammable location in Barceloneta Beach is W Barcelona.
 Not only does the shape look impressive, but the changing colour of the glasses.

-You don’t need to stay in the hotel to take great pictures of the hotel.
-Although the inside of the hotel is amazing, not everyone can’t afford to stay in one of its rooms, and it’s actually the outside of the building that is photographed.
+You don’t need to stay at the hotel to take great pictures.
+Although the inside of the hotel is amazing, not everyone can afford to stay in one of its rooms, and it’s actually the outside of the building that is photographed.

 For a beautiful peach colour tone in your photos, visit it at sunset.